-DAY 03 - Tue 09 July - CALGARY - STRATHMORE (B/D)
+DAY 03 - Fri 12 July - CALGARY - LETHBRIDGE (B/D)

-DAY 04 - Wed 10 July - STRATHMORE - RED DEER (B/L/D)
+DAY 06 - Mon 15 July - CANADIAN ROCKIES - RED DEER (B)

 Overnight: Red Deer

-DAY 10 - Tue 16 July LETHBRIDGE - MEDICINE HAT (B/D)
+DAY 07 - Tue 16 July - RED DEER (B/D)

-DAY 12 - Thu 18 July "AG IN MOTION" FARM SHOW (B)
+DAY 09 - Thu 18 July - "AG IN MOTION" FARM SHOW (B)